 Ethiopia is one of the fastest growing non-oil economies in Africa.
-It is heavily dependent on agriculture (accounts for 42.3% of GDP and 85% of total employment), which is often affected by droughts (2014, CIA World Factbook).
+It is heavily dependent on agriculture (accounts for 34.8% of GDP and 70% of total employment), which is often affected by droughts (2018, CIA World Factbook).
 Coffee is its major export crop.

 In terms of ICT infrastructure, Ethio Telecom provides telecommunication services.
-There is an open-wire, microwave radio relay, radio communication in the HF, VHF and UHF frequencies.
+There is an open-wire, microwave radio radio relay, communication in the HF.
+VHF and UHF frequencies.
 Two domestic satellites provide the national trunk service (2011).
 There is 14,000 km optic fibre cable infrastructure starting from central Ethiopia to all directions of the country and connected all cities with a capacity to transmit 40 Gbps along with the national backbone.

-According to Ethio Telecom as at June 2017, there were 1.2 million fixed telephone lines in use, 54 million mobile phone users and 15 million Internet users with 87% wireless coverage across
+According to Ethio Telecom as at November 2018, there were 1.23 million fixed telephone lines in use, 65.7 million mobile phone users and 17.87 million Internet users with 85% wireless coverage across Ethiopia.

-Ethiopia.
 MCIT has established 300 Community Information Centres and 12 community radio stations to date in remote areas of the country to provide information on new ICT technology transfer and implementations, healthcase, agricultural information and education issues.
 There is a Government call centre that citizens can ring via a toll free number and discuss their queries in relation to Government Ministries and Departments.
 The framework for the National Public Key Infrastructure (PKI) is completed and has now moved into the implementation phase.